All About Mucositis

 What is the mucosa?

 The mucosa is the thin outer layer that lines most organs including your mouth, throat, esophagus, stomach, and bowel.
 The mucosa is made up of epithelial cells that make mucous.
-Epithelial cells divide and replicate rapidly.
-Imagine this: if you bite your lip, the tissue is often able to heal by the next day because of this rapid growth.
+Epithelial cells divide and grow quickly.
+If you bite your lip, the tissue is often able to heal by the next day because of this quick growth.

 What is mucositis?

-Mucositis is inflammation of the mucosa that can cause mouth sores, oral mucositis, or esophagitis.
+Mucositis is when the mucosa is inflamed.
+It can cause mouth sores, oral mucositis, or esophagitis.
 It can range from a red, sore mouth and/or gums to open sores that can cause you to be unable to eat.
-Chemotherapy and radiation therapy kill not only cancer cells, but other rapidly dividing cells as well, including the lining of the entire gastrointestinal (GI) tract.
-These treatments can lead to mucositis.
+Chemotherapy and radiation therapy kill not only cancer cells, but other healthy cells that divide quickly, including the lining of the gastrointestinal (GI) tract.
+These cancer treatments can cause mucositis.

 • Pain.